tikv/rfcs/text/2018-11-12-unified-key-format.md

 // ==> Error: Invalid hex string
 ```

-Note that the code above is to demostrate the process, which is neither the simpliest nor a
+Note that the code above is for demonstration purpose, which is neither the simpliest nor a
 reference implementation.
-For example, the encoding implementation in JavaScript can be:
+For example, a better encoding implementation in JavaScript can be:

 ```js
 function encode(buffer) {